Are you doing enough capital asset management planning?

 This blueprint will generally include the following elements, as OpenGov explains them:

 - Estimated Operational & Maintenance Cost For Each Project

 - Project Prioritization

-By way of an example, asset capital planning for a utility company requires assessing the costs and risks of investing in new sewage treatment equipment based on the projected risks of the failure of the current system.
+By way of an example, asset capital planning for a utility company requires assessing the costs and risks of investing in new wastewater treatment equipment based on the projected risks of the failure of the current system.

-How to do asset capital planning
+How to do asset capital planning?

 The key to quality asset capital planning and management is data.
 You need to understand the assets you have and have reliable information on which to base your investment decisions for the future.
 Your organization may own 100 delivery trucks, but unless you know when they were purchased, what the expected life cycle is, and when they are likely to need replacement, then accurate investment planning is impossible.